Research | Research Policies | Graduate Research Assistantship Policy | NDU

 A GTA/GRA will be assigned duties by the Faculty Graduate Committee upon the request of the chairperson of the respective department.

-• The duties of a GTA/GRA shall be defined by the concerned department and shall be 20 hours per week
+• The duties of a GTA/GRA shall be defined by the concerned department and shall consist of 20 hours per week.

-• A Teaching/Research Assistant will not be assigned to perform non-academic duties.
+• A Teaching/Research Assistant will not be assigned non-academic duties.

 Selection Process and Appointment Procedure